ArchipelagoMW/Archipelago/worlds/dst/docs/en_Don't Starve Together.md

 Currently the randomizer is designed to work for worlds with caves.

+## What happens if I choose Survival or Wilderness as my server playstyle or otherwise regenerate my world?

+If the world regenerates, or starting on a new world, your checks and items will sync from the Archipelago server, giving back your AP items when you first spawn in.
+Trap items will not be given again, except your last season trap received, if any.
+If you haven't connected to Archipelago when restarting your world, progress since you've last connected will be lost.

+Your day count will reset, setting back your progress if your completion goal is to survive a number of days.
+The same applies if you reset your character through commands or dying in Wilderness mode, but not when switching your character using a Celestial Portal and Moon Rock Idol.

 ## Is this compatible with other Don't Starve Together mods?

 This should be compatible with other Don't Starve Together mods.
 Modded items will not be shuffled and will be craftable as normal.